paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title:
 type: review
 rating: 5
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Excellent service from Paul of Amathyst Plumbing.
+He contacted me within an hour of my Checkatrade enquiry and came round to assess the job, agree a price and arrange a convenient day and time for the job to be done The work was was then completed cleanly, efficiently, on time, and at a very fair price.